IT50/book/en/partitioning-and-filesystem.md

 ## Partitioning

-Partitioning is about designating non-overlapping segments called **partitions**.
+Partitioning is a type of abstraction about designating non-overlapping segments called **partitions**.
 A small **partition table** that stores this structure is usually put at the beginning of the disk, and the corresponding segments of data should be made accessible separately by an operating system.

 This book only introduces the modern (not “legacy”) and common partitioning standard, the **GUID Partition Table** (**GPT**).
 A GPT typically takes the first 34 and last 33 (two copies) logical blocks to store the partition data, but this size can vary to accommodate more or fewer partitions.
 Each partition entry in the table contains the following information: